 To Your Family and Friends.
 We may use and disclose your health information to a family involved in your healthcare or payment for your healthcare, we will provide you with an opportunity to object to such uses and disclosures.
 If you are not present, or in the event of your incapacity or an emergency, we will use and disclose your health information based on our professional judgment of whether the use or disclosure would be in your best interest.

-As Required By Law.
-We will disclose medical information about you when required to do information about you when necessary to prevent a serious threat to your health and safety or information about you as required by military command authorities.
-We may also disclose the victim of abuse, neglect, or domestic violence.
-We will only make the
+information about you when necessary to prevent a serious threat to your health and safety or information about you as required by military command authorities.
+We may also disclose